Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Convergence to the blowdown soliton

 The quantity $\psi$ that we estimate in Lemma~\ref{NearCalabi} is scale-invariant, so the limit soliton satisfies

 which implies that the limit is ``not too far'' from K\"ahler in a precise sense.
 It is a general principle that shrinking solitons appear in discrete rather than continuous families, modulo scaling and isometry.
-So it is reasonable to conjecture that there are no other cohomogeneity-one shrinking solitons in the neighborhood of such metrics satisfying estimate~\eqref{almostKahler}.
-That ``gap conjecture'' is true, as we now demonstrate.
-(For a related rigidity result, see recent work~\cite{Kot17} of Kotschwar.)
+So it is reasonable to expect that there are no other cohomogeneity-one shrinking solitons in the neighborhood of such metrics satisfying estimate~\eqref{almostKahler}.
+(For a related rigidity result, see work~\cite{Kot17} of Kotschwar.)
+To obtain this result, however, we require another assumption.

+We now introduce that second conjecture and then present the formal argument that motivates us to believe it is true: